kgalli/cliw/README.md

 The `init` is used to create the initial projects config file.
 This is needed because the `cliw` supports to manage several services and databases under a project.
 This way multiple `cliw` configurations can be maintained at the same time while `cliw` supports switching between those when needed.
-This functionality comes in very handy when work has to be for several clients or to keep private and business projects separated.
+This functionality comes in very handy when work has to be done for several clients or to keep private and business projects separated.

 The location of the projects config file is `$HOME/.config/cliw`.

+## `cliw project`

+Once the `init` command was used to setup the first project the `project` command can be used to add new projects and switch between them when needed.

 ## `cliw db`